-The mandate of each Board committee, including key accomplishments in 2022, are described below:
+The mandate of each Board committee, including key accomplishments in 2023, are described below:

 a.
 The Board Environmental, Social, and Corporate Governance Committee is responsible for ensuring the establishment of a governance mechanism that promotes sustainability practices through proper environmental stewardship, social development, and sound corporate governance.
-The ESCG Committee also performs the functions of the Nomination and Remuneration Committee.
-In carrying out their duties and responsibilities, the ESCG Committee is supported by the company's Compliance Officer, Chief External Relations Officer, as well as the Group Chief Human Resources Officer.
+The ESCG Committee also perform the functions of the Nomination and Remuneration Committee.
+In carrying out its duties and responsibilities, the ESCG Committee is supported by the company's Compliance Officer, Chief External Relations Officer, as well as the Group Chief Human Resources Officer.
 These officers regularly attend committee meetings to act as resource persons.
-The chairman of the ESCG Committee is an Independent Director.
+The chairmen of the ESCG Committees are the Independent Directors.

-Key Areas of Focus in 2022 Environmental and Social - Approved the Company's ESG Roadmap and Sustainability Ambition. - Monitored the progress of the ongoing ESG Activities.
-Compliance - Reviewed and monitored the AboitizPower's compliance with new laws a regulations. - Ensured that the nomination, selection, remuneration, and assessment of each company's directors and officers are aligned with the Manuals.
+Key Areas of Focus in 2023 Environmental and Social Approved the Company's ESG Roadmap and Sustainability Ambition.
+Monitored the progress of the ongoing ESG Activities.
+Compliance Reviewed and monitored AboitizPower's compliance with new laws and regulations.
+Ensured that the nomination, selection, remuneration, and assessment of each company's directors and officers are aligned with the Manuals.
 Corporate Governance Reviewed and endorsed for Board approval the proposed amendments to the Manual on Corporate Governance and General Trading Policy Implemented the Aboitiz High Impact Governance.
 Reviewed and monitored the status of whistleblowing reports.
-Endorsed the creation of the Board Information and Cybersecurity Committee and its Charter.
-Nomination and Compensation- Approved the final list of nominees for directors for election after re all the qualifications and none of the disqualifications as provided in Laws, Revised Manuals, and other relevant SEC rules. - Reviewed and endorsed management's proposal to increase the pr of the Board and Board Committee Chairmen.

-Key Areas of Focus in 2022 - Reviewed the qualifications of all persons nominated to appointed positions by the Board.
-Reviewed and approved the 2022 groupwide merit increase guidelines.
+Nomination and Compensation Approved the final list of nominees for directors for election after reviewing all the qualifications and none of the disqualifications as provided in the By-Laws, Revised Manuals, and other relevant SEC rules.
+Reviewed the qualifications of all persons nominated to appointed positions by the Board.
+Reviewed and approved the 2023 group-wide merit increase guidelines.

 b.
 The Board Audit Committee represents the Board in discharging its responsibility related to audit matters for the Group.
 Independent Directors comprise the majority of the members of the Board Audit Committee, including its Chairman.
-At the end of every Audit Committee meeting, Committee Members meets without the presence of any executives.
+At the end of every Audit Committee meeting, Committee Members meet without the presence of any executive.

-Key Areas of Focus in 2022 Financial Reports Reviewed, discussed, and approved for public disclosure the 2022 quarterly unaudited consolidated financial statements.
-Endorsed for approval by the full Board the 2022 annual audited financial statements of AboitizPower, its subsidiaries and affiliates.
+Key Areas of Focus in 2023 Financial Reports Reviewed, discussed, and approved for public disclosure the 2023 quarterly unaudited consolidated financial statements.
+Endorsed for approval by the full Board the 2023 annual audited financial statements of AboitizPower, its subsidiaries and affiliates.
 External Auditors Reviewed the performance of SGV as AboitizPower's external auditor.
-Endorsed to the Board the appointment of SGV as AboitizPower's External Auditor for 2022.
+Endorsed to the Board the appointment of SGV as AboitizPower's External Auditor for 2023.
 Reviewed and approved the overall scope and audit plan of SGV.
 Reviewed and approved the audit plan, fees and terms of engagement which covers non-audit and audit-related services provided by SGV.
-Internal Auditors Reviewed and approved the annual audit program for 2022 which also covers the adequacy of resources, qualifications and competency of the staff and independence of the internal auditor.
+Internal Auditors Reviewed and approved the annual audit program for 2023 which also covers the adequacy of resources, qualifications and competency of the staff and independence of the internal auditor.
+Reviewed sample CAPEX transactions to help ensure process integrity and promote continuous improvement.
 Confirmed that the internal audit function is executed effectively and internal auditors have conducted their responsibilities objectively and in an unbiased manner.
-Brought to the attention of the board the seriousness of cybersecurity risks to the group.
-Committee Charter Updated the Board Audit Committee Charters to improve on each of the company's control performance by having an adequate and effective control system.
+Committee Charter Approved the amendments to the Board Audit Committee Charter to comply with the new governance requirements on external auditors and the requirement from the international Ethic Board on the approval of non-audit services by external auditors.